About Us

 For these reasons, the supporters of the Save Our Seeds petition demand strict purity laws for non-GM seeds, irrespective of whether they deem the introduction of GMOs to be desirable or not.
 Additionally, non-GM seeds should remain free of GMOs in order to maintain the integrity of humankind's oldest heritage, which has been developed and passed on from generation to generation for more than 8,000 years.

 The SOS-Petition was launched in April 2002, when the first draft for a GM Seed Directive was presented by the European Commission.
-In October 2002 more than 80.000 signatures and a long list of supporting organisations were handed over to the European Commissioners Franz Fischler and David Byrne (more...).
+In October 2002 more than 80,000 signatures and a long list of supporting organisations were handed over to the European Commissioners Franz Fischler and David Byrne (more...).
 Both promised a thorough examination of the implications of the Seed Directive.
-Two years later, EU Commissioner for the Environment Margot Wallström presented a new proposal fpr seed thresholds.
-In May 2004 Save Our Seeds presented the petition to Commissioner Margot Wallström containing 200.000 signatures and in the name of 300 European organizations (more...).
+Two years later, the EU Commissioner for the Environment, Margot Wallström presented a new proposal for seed thresholds.
+In May 2004 Save Our Seeds presented the petition to Commissioner Margot Wallström containing 200,000 signatures and in the name of 300 European organizations (more...).
 The outgoing President of the Commission, Prodi, put Wallström's proposal on hold.
-Since then, the Commission has repeatedly emphasized that thresholds should be defined, but thus far has submitted no new proposal.
+Since then, the Commission has repeatedly emphasized that thresholds should be defined, but so far they have not submitted a new proposal.